 This event is called the Rütli Oath (Rütlischwur in German).
 Schwyz, Uri, and Unterwalden are the three founding cantons.
 The oath takes place near Seelisberg, just above Lake Uri.
 It was with the Rütli Oath that Swiss democracy began.
 With the establishment of the federal state, the Rütli Oath became associated with the Swiss Federal Charter, dated 1291.

-On the Swiss National Day, August 1, citizens gather on this meadow just above Lake Uri to remember this sworn oath.
+On Swiss National Day, August 1, citizens gather on this meadow just above Lake Uri to remember this sworn oath.
 August 1 is a symbolic date inspired by the Federal Charter of 1291, which dates it early in August 1291.
+In the 14th century, other cantons such as Zurich, Lucerne, Glarus, Zug, and Bern joined the Swiss confederation.

 August 1 Celebrations: What to Expect